 tES Adverse Effects Questionnaire

-Time frame: Immediately after each stimulation session
+Time frame: Immediately following each stimulation session (active and sham), up to approximately 45 minutes per session.

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.